 The parties understand that as an agency of the federal government, TVA and its contractors must operate within the limits of its legal authority and must comply with any applicable laws and regulations governing work performed for TVA, including those on security and unescorted nuclear plant access.
 The parties signatory to this agreement also recognize their obligations under applicable federal laws and regulations and TVA and contractor policy to mutually support an effective program to achieve affirmative action goals.
 The contractor's participation in the Council's apprenticeship programs provides a means to jointly promote a meaningful affirmative action program.
 The Council and participating unions will cooperate with TVA and the contractors to assist in meeting affirmative action goals as set in the affirmative action plans developed by TVA for contractor organizations which use apprentices from the union apprenticeship programs.
 TVA will inform the Council and the contractors of the affirmative actions goals.
-The council will report to Employee Relations the steps that it is taking to accomplish those goals.
-The council and signatory unions agree that they will comply with all applicable laws and regulations regarding apprentice programs, including those related to equal employment opportunity.
+The Council will report to Employee Relations the steps that it is taking to accomplish those goals.
+The contractors will inform TVA and the Council of progress made toward achieving those goals.
+The Council and signatory unions agree that they will comply with all applicable laws and regulations regarding apprentice programs, including those related to equal employment opportunity.